BloomTech-Labs/bridges-to-prosperity-fe-b/README.md

 # Bridges To Prosperity

-You can find the deployed project at https://b.bridgestoprosperity.dev/
+You can find the deployed project at https://a.bridgestoprosperity.dev/

-You can find the demo video for this project at https://youtu.be/UkJIj0PbvIk
+You can find the demo video for this project at

-## 4️⃣ Contributors
+## 8️⃣Contributors

 |                                           [Devin Moore](https://github.com/devjaymoe)                                           |                                       [Joo Woon Kang](https://github.com/joowoonk)                                        |                                                     [Robert Misch](https://github.com/RobertMisch)                                                     |                                          [Jessica Cooper](https://github.com/JessicaGCooper)                                           |
 | :-----------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------------------: |